Law and Justice: Ideology

 The party is commonly placed on the right wing of the political spectrum.
 Many observers have also classified it as a far-right party, while others placed it on the centre-right of the political spectrum.
 The party's economic ideology has been described as left-wing, or left-leaning.
-The party has also been described as left-authoritarian, as it represents "left-wing positions on economic policy combined with authoritarian, conservative and nationalist positions on cultural policy issues".
+It has also been described as left-authoritarian, as it represents "left-wing positions on economic policy combined with authoritarian, conservative and nationalist positions on cultural policy issues".
 It combines conservative, egalitarian and populist elements in its ideology.
+It is considered to combine policies from the right and left.